 The flush mechanism is gravity based, operating on AquaPiston technology to achieve a solid flush despite only using 1.28 GPF.
 Water gets sent through the bowl from all angles, effectively pushing waste through the outlet.
 This is controlled using a trip lever that is in an accessible position on the front of its tank.

 Slightly above what we consider to be the mid range price point, this isn't ideal for people wanting to install a cheaper option.
 However, for those willing to spend a little extra may find this to be quite fitting for a busy, modern household.

-One of the market leading brands, American Standard produces a nice range of loos that could fit the bill.
+This is our second pick in the extra high toilets for elderly list.
+Coming from one of the market leading brands, American Standard produces a nice range of loos that could fit the bill.
 This particular model, the 2989.101.020, has both the looks and features to work well in a residentail environment.

 Coming equipped with a concealed trapway on an elongated bowl, the design is smooth, and helps make maintenance jobs like cleaning simpler, whilst looking the part which is essential for those aiming for a contemporary style.

 It's got a traditional style trip lever, which when tripped will activate the siphon jets to send water into the bowl.
 All this may sound rather heavy to those concerned with economical effects.
 However, it only makes use of an impressive 1.28 gallons to clear the bowl.

 If you've ever read our reviews on AS products in the past, you'll find that several options come with what's called a EverClean surface which will help it deal with common problems like mold and bacteria.
 So, if you're looking to leave your bathroom in a healthy and hygienic condition after use, little inclusions like this will play their part.